Fred Hubbell

 Frederick Shelton Hubbell (born April 25, 1951) is an American attorney, businessman and politician.
 He was the Democratic nominee for Governor of Iowa in the 2018 election.
 Before running for office, Hubbell served as Chair of the Younkers retail department stores in the 1980s and President of Equitable of Iowa.
 He served as Acting Director of the Department of Economic Development of Iowa and as Chair of the Iowa Power Fund in the 2000s.

 Biography

 Hubbell was born and raised in Des Moines, Iowa.
 He received a bachelor's degree from the University of North Carolina at Chapel Hill and a Juris Doctor from the University of Iowa College of Law.
 While attending law school, Fred met his wife, Charlotte.
 They reside in Des Moines and have three married adult children and nine grandchildren.
+He is descended from the Hubbell family, a prominent business family in the early history of Des Moines.
+The Hubbell family mansion is now Terrace Hill, the official residence of the Governor of Iowa.

 After graduating from law school, Hubbell worked as an attorney in New York City.
 In 1981, Hubbell and his wife were held hostage during the 1981 Pakistan International Airlines hijacking.